jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

      added before the bibliography.
 If `reference-section-title`
      is not specified and the document ends with a section header, this final header will be treated as the bibliography header.
+     Note: `reference-section-title` has no effect when the bibliography is placed explicitly using a Div with id `refs`.

 `notes-after-punctuation`
 :    If true (the default), pandoc will put footnote citations